asingam2017/fa18-516-11/project-paper/report.md

 ## Acknowledgement

 The author would like to thank Dr. Gregor von Laszewski and the Teaching Assistants for their support and valuable suggestions.
-Author would also like to thank OpenFaas and the community of OpenFaaS for great collaboration and providing invaluable documentation and sample projects.
+Author would also like to thank authors listed in the bibliography along with OpenFaas and the community of OpenFaaS for great collaboration and providing invaluable documentation and sample projects.